Brightly coloured cordial is a favourite in many Australian households — particularly the red varieties.

-In this guide, Elite Maintenance Services Group shares practical, immediate steps you can take after a cordial spill to help reduce the risk of a long-lasting mark and improve the chances of successful professional treatment later.
+In this guide on how to remove cordial spill stains, Elite Maintenance Services Group shares practical, immediate steps you can take after a cordial spill to help reduce the risk of a long-lasting mark and improve the chances of successful professional treatment later.

 Why Cordial Stains Are So Difficult to Remove